 A map image layer is a type of web layer that can include both feature and non-feature layers as sublayers.
 All sublayers in a map image layer can be visualized; feature sublayers can be queried.
-Map image layers can be drawn dynamically by the server or from cached tiles.
+Map image layers can be configured to draw dynamically from data or from new or existing cached tiles.

 Map image layers do not support web-based editing; however, you can optionally share an editable feature layer when you share the map image layer.